 It’s very troublesome to memorize all the possible changes in behavior that could indicate illness.
 Your best bet is to know your dog’s baseline and make a judgment call based on deviations to it.

 Many types of diseases manifest in the physical appearance of dogs.
 Note that this may or may not happen in conjunction with behavioral changes.

 Visually noticeable symptoms include swollen and red skin, discharge from bodily openings, loss of fur, lumps or bumps, wounds, and changes in body condition.

 You might also notice things using your sense of smell or hearing.
 Funky smells and increased verbalization could point to diseases as well.

 Observe For At Least 24 Hours

 Let’s say you’ve noticed that something is off.
-How can you be sure if it will pass or if it’s worth going to the vet for?
-If it’s not obviously an emergency, you may want to observe your dog for the next 24 hours to see if things improve.
+How can you be completely sure if it will pass or if it’s worth going to the vet for?
+If it’s not obviously an emergency, you might want to observe your dog for the next 24 hours to see if things improve.

 During this time, make your dog feel as comfortable as possible.
 Make sure there is easy access to clean water and enticing food.
 Give them comfort and let them know you’re there.

 Note the time and keep a record of your observations so you can tell if his condition is getting better, staying the same, or getting worse.
 If stays the same, you can wait for another couple hours to see if it lets up.
 But if it’s getting worse, that’s your cue to head to the vet.

 At the end of the day, you know your dog best.
 If you think the change in behavior is so radically different from his normal, go ahead and consult your veterinarian.
 If you keep tossing and turning in worry, even if it’s only been three hours since you noticed the change, for your peace of mind alone it is worth the trip to the animal clinic.